 At what point did rice bowls enter our lives?
 I’m not sure when it was, but I’m really glad they did.
 A rice bowl is a really handy mid-week dinner and this avocado rice bowl ticks all the boxes for it to be one of my favourite 30-minute meals.

 It’s one of those dishes where you just chuck it all together, so don’t feel obliged to stick to the exact ingredients if you have something else you think might work.
-Other fun additions could include radishes (I think this what Nigella used), peppers, sun dried tomatoes, ham or chicken pieces, perhaps even some (freshly chopped) apple if you want a bit more bite.
+Other fun additions could include radishes (I’ve spotted Nigella doing this one), peppers, sun dried tomatoes, ham or chicken pieces, perhaps even some (freshly chopped) apple if you want a bit more bite.
 Obviously if you want to keep it as an avocado rice bowl you’ll need to keep the avocado…

 - 1 avocado

 - 1 handful of coriander

 - 4 tbsp pumpkin seeds

 - 0.5cm ginger (or 1 tsp of ginger in a tube/jar)

 - Salt and pepper